pataruco/fewd/web/public/slides/06-positioning.md

 Font-relative lengths define the **length** value in terms of the size of a particular character or font attribute in the font currently in effect in an element or its parent.

-Note: These units, especially em and rem, are often used to create scalable layouts, which maintain the vertical rhythm of the page even when the user changes the font size.
+> Note: These units, especially `em` and `rem`, are often used to create scalable layouts, which maintain the vertical rhythm of the page even when the user changes the font size.

 ---